kyanamarckx/sign-language-alphabet-recognition/README.md

 Run the the corresponding Jupiter Notebooks in the following order:

 ## 1 - Installations
-Prerequisites for installed python packages:
+Prerequisites in installed python packages:
 - MediaPipe
 - OpenCV
 - Scikit Learn